 For exposed fastener systems, it’s a relatively simple process of putting the material on the roof deck and nailing/screwing it down.
-For standing seam, it’s much more complex and labor-intensive, and may include:
+We are more than happy to offer this option, however it comes down to what the client is looking for aesthetically and what best fits their budget.
+However, for standing seam, it’s much more complex and labor-intensive, and may include:

-- Forming the metal panels using portable (on-site) roll forming or buying from regional manufacturers
+- Forming the metal panels using portable (on-site) roll forming machine or buying from regional manufacturers

 - Correctly spacing the clips on the panel legs and fastening each one down